Strategic Policy Sector (SPS)

-The Strategic Policy Sector (SPS) provides policy leadership for Industry Canada.
+The Strategic Policy Sector (SPS) provides policy leadership for Innovation, Science and Economic Development Canada.
 The Sector works to achieve an integrated approach to policy formulation by developing and advising on policies aimed at the growth of economic prosperity in Canada.
-The Sector is engaged in research, analysis and advocacy, focusing primarily on policies related to
+The Sector is engaged in research, analysis and advocacy, focusing primarily on policies related to:

 - marketplace frameworks;